 A 12-month warranty is always welcome, but the many certifications that this cleaner holds really drives home the reasons to add the LifeBasis Ultrasonic Cleaner to your arsenal.

 For a larger SLA 3D printer, a great ultrasonic cleaner would be the H&B Luxuries Heated Ultrasonic Cleaner.
-This is 2.5 litres of industrial cleaning power, with many safety features and controllers to ensure amazing results.
+This is 2.5 liters of industrial cleaning power, with many safety features and controllers to ensure amazing results.

 Some people use a cleaning agent with their ultrasonic cleaners, but even just clean water works really well.

 You can fill the tank up with water than place your resin print in a plastic zip-lock bag or Tupperware filled with either IPA or acetone.
 This makes it a lot easier to change the liquid once it gets polluted with resin.